bugsbugsbux/jjj/understanding-j.md

 ## Lists, Booleans:

-Simply put elements next to each other:
+The notation is simple: just put elements next to each other.
+All elements must to have the same type but as an empty list has no elements it can be combined with any other list.
+True and false are represented simply by the two numbers `1` and `0`:

 ```J
 0 1                 NB. the booleans (FALSE, TRUE) in a two-element list
 0 1 2 3             NB. list with 4 elements